Last modified: Aug 13, 2024

 Tailgate

 This type of tailgate swings up.
-This is typical what you find on a pick-up truck.
+This is typically what you find on a pick-up truck.

 Ford F150 Lightning tailgate